Prayers for Particular Times

 In 2017, the NZ Catholic Bishops drew our attention to the need to pray in the face of violence by introducing a day of Prayer and Penance for victims of abuse and violence.
 While this day is to be the first Friday of Lent each year, let us make prayer in the face of violence a habit.
 Let us lament…

-Let Us Lament - the document will print as an A5 folding document: click here to view document.
+Let us Lament - the document will print as an A5 sheet for folding

-This is an Advent prayer suitable for family use over the four weeks of Advent.
-It featured in our December edition of the Liturgy Magazine.
-Please feel free to print off and use for your own family advent prayers.
+An Advent prayer suitable for family use over the four weeks of Advent.
+It featured in a December edition of the Liturgy Magazine.
+Please feel free to print off and use for your own family Advent prayer.
 Click here.

-This reflection was prepared by Liturgy Centre staff and appeared in the June 2013 issue of Liturgy magazine.
-It could be used by groups or individuals around the time of the Solemnity of the Assumption of the Blessed Virgin Mary, 15th August, which marks the patronal feast day of New Zealand.
+This reflection was prepared by LIturgy Centre staff and appeared in the June 2013 edition of Liturgy Magazine.
+It could be used by groups or individuals around the time of the Solemnity of the Assumption of the Blessed Virgin Mary 15 August.
+Mary of the Assumption is the patronal feast day of Aotearoa New Zealand.
 Click here